corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 var otherNames = PersonNameElementArray.From(new PersonNameElement("Margaret"), new PersonNameElement("Nancy"));
 ```

 We can also create arrays from existing collections of items.
-For example, let's take an existing list of strings, and create a `PersonNameElementArray` from them, using our `JsonArray` primitive.
+There's a general-purpose type called `JsonArray` which has static factory methods to create arrays from a variety of different primitives.
+For example, let's take an existing list of strings, and create a `PersonNameElementArray` from them, using `JsonArray.From(IEnumerable<string>)`

 ```csharp
 var someNameStrings = new List<string> { "Margaret", "Nancy" };